kouroshparsa/bear/README.md

 This will create the profiling file /tmp/add.prof and put 2 profiling data for each scenario allowing you to compare results

 You can run the pipeline asynchronously using the async method.
-You can also specify the concurrency when calling the parallel_wait method.
+You can also specify the concurrency when calling the sync method.
 For example, if you have 50 tasks and you want to run only 10 at the time to avoid memory allocation problems, you can run it this way:
 ```
-tasks = parallel_wait(add, my_params, concurrency=10)
+results = sync(add, my_params, concurrency=10)
-for task in tasks:
-    print task.result
+print(results)
 ```

+Lastly you can also monitor the total system memory and plot it along with the memory used by the tasks.
+To do so, refer to the sample file in tests/test_plot.py